dillonl/graphite/README.md

 ========================================
 Building and installing Graphite is made simple with [CMAKE](https://cmake.org/).
 Additionally, Graphite takes advantage of the new and improved C11 C++ compiler.

-To build graphite, use the following commands (from the base Graphite directory):
+To build Graphite, use the following commands (from the base Graphite directory):

 ```Shell
 mkdir bin/